 Patricia E. Enciso is a Professor of literacy, literature, and equity studies in the Department of Teaching and Learning at Ohio State University in Columbus, Ohio USA.
 Her research focuses on middle-school youth and the ways they mobilize cultural repertoires, imagination, and the arts in the production and interpretation of their own and others’ storyworlds.
 Dr. Enciso has served as an executive and board member of the Literacy Research Association since 2011, as the National Conference on Research in Language and Literacies research director (2011–2015) and chair and board member of the NCTE Research Foundation (2002–2005).
 She is coauthor of Reframing Sociocultural Theory in Literacy Research: Identity, Agency, and Power (2007), coeditor of The Handbook of Research on Children’s and Young Adult Literature (2010), and coeditor of the (forthcoming) Handbook of Research on Reading: Volume V. Her most recent research is published in English Teaching: Practice and Critique (2016) and the Journal of Literacy Research (2017).

-Gabriella Gutiérrez y Muhs is a Professor in Modern Languages and Women and Gender Studies, and the Director for The Center for The Study of Justice in Society at Seattle University.
+Gabriella Gutiérrez y Muhs is a Professor in Modern Languages and Women and Gender Studies, and the Theiline Pigott McCone Chair.
+She was formerly the Director for The Center for The Study of Justice in Society at Seattle University.
 She is a poet, critic, cultural worker and mother.
 She is the author/editor of eight books of poetry, criticism and culture, and multiple articles, encyclopedia entries, opinion pieces.
 She received her MA and PhD from Stanford University, and studied Masters degree work in Mexico, Spain, France, Portugal and Brazil.
-She is first editor of Presumed Incompetent: The Intersections of Race and Class for Women in Academia, and Rebozos de Palabras: An Helena Maria Viramontes Reader, as well as Word Images: New Perspectives on Canícula and other works by Norma Elia Cantú.
-She also authored the forthcoming poetry collections: The Runaway Poems, (Finishing Line Press) and How Many Indians Can We Be?
-(Mango Press).
+She is first editor of Presumed Incompetent: The Intersections of Race and Class for Women in Academia and single editor of Rebozos de Palabras: An Helena María Viramontes Reader, Communal Feminisms: Chicanas, Chilenas, and Cultural Exile (Lexington Books) as well as Word Images: New Perspectives on Canícula and other works by Norma Elia Cantú (University of Arizona Press).
+She has recently revised the Spanish translation of The Moths and Other Stories by Helena María Viramontes (Arte Público Press).
+She also authored the published and forthcoming poetry collections: The Runaway Poems (Finishing Line Press), How Many Indians Can We Be?
+(Flowersong Press).
 She is the author of A Most Improbable Life and The Plastic Book.
 She has presented her work all over the world, multilingually, and specializes in expanding subjectivity.
-She is a Commissioner for the Arts for the state of Washington.
+She recently served as a Commissioner for the Arts for the state of Washington.

 Louis Mendoza is Director of the School of Humanities, Arts, and Cultural Studies, where he is also a Professor of Latina/o literary and Cultural Studies.
 Louis received his Ph.D. in English with a concentration in Ethnic and Third World Literatures from the University of Texas at Austin.
 His research interests include Chicana/o Literary and Cultural studies, U.S. immigration literature, prison literature, and oral histories.
 He is the author of A Journey Around Our America: A Memoir on Cycling, Immigration, and the Latinoization of the U.S., Conversations Across Our America: Talking About Immigration and the Latinoization of the U.S., and Historia: The Literary Making of Chicana and Chicano History, as well as the editor of raúlrsalinas and the Jail Machine: My Weapon is My Pen, and the co-editor of Crossing Into America: The New Literature of Immigration and Telling Tongues: A Latino Anthology on Language Experience.
 He is also the director of a short film based on his research entitled, A Journey Across Our America: Observations and Reflections on the Latinoization of the U.S. He is lead editor of the Oxford Encyclopedia of Latina/o Literature (forthcoming 2018) and he is compiling an (auto)biography of raúlrsalinas, a project he was collaborating with the poet on before his death in 2008.